TV3 (Hungary): The beginnings (1994–1997)

 Budapesti Kommunikációs Rt., which operated TV3, was founded in 1993, by the Municipality of Budapest at the time of the "media war" in the early 1990s, at the initiative of the assembly of the parties SZDSZ (Alliance of Free Democrats) and Fidesz (Hungarian Civic Alliance).
 The first experimental release took place in December 1993.
 Following the elections in 1994, the former opposition lost its interest in the channel, but the company's executives György Iványi (President), András Feuer (Chief Communications Officer, editor of the channel and their associates, later joined Andrew Sarlós (Canadian businessman)) raised their capital and prepared for regular broadcasting.
 Permanent broadcasting was started by TV3 on November 5, 1994, as a private company.
 The channel was initially distributed in the AM-Mikro system in Budapest as TV3 Budapest, but beginning 10 September 1996, it began to be distributed via satellite (Amos-1), which, alongside the extant microwave system, reached almost 60% of the Hungarian households.
 It was the first nationwide distributed channel.
+The initial plan stipulated coverage in 30% of the Hungarian cable networks, and, after October, reaching 40%.